-Almost hidden amongst the cranes and new high rise developments of swanky apartments (‘cos that’s just what London needs more of. /sarcasm) is this collection of wooden and glass huts surrounded by deck chairs and flowers.
+Almost hidden amongst the cranes and new high rise developments of swanky apartments is this collection of wooden and glass huts surrounded by deck chairs and flowers.
 Surreal is one word to describe it but after finding the cafe we are blown away by its charm.

 I am famished, foolishly having had no breakfast before we left, so I promise the kids we’ll go back in after we’ve finished.
 They are selling cauliflower and cumin soup that smells divine.

 What is our decision?
-Well… we have decided that we will only eat honey IF we know the apiarist and we have a full understanding of how s/he operates.
-For example we need to know that the apiarist does NOT cut the queen bee’s wings, we want to know that the apiarist leaves the hive with enough honey to survive the winter months and that the apiarist does NOT feed the colony sugar.
+Well… we have decided that we will only eat honey IF we know the apiarist and we have a full understanding of how they operate.
+For example, we need to know that the apiarist does NOT cut the queen bee’s wings, we want to know that the apiarist leaves the hive with enough honey to survive the winter months and that the apiarist does NOT feed the colony sugar.

-The kids decide that they will try all of the local honeys but I only try Urban Bees Honey as I know how Alison practises.
+The kids decide that they will try all of the local kinds of honey but I only try Urban Bees Honey as I know how Alison practises.

-With a lack of internet we decide to do some cooking and develop these vegan pancakes (only the pancake is vegan).
+With a lack of internet, we decided to do some cooking and develop these vegan pancakes (only the pancake is vegan).
 The kids chop their bananas and use their pots of honey to caramelise them.
 They love cooking and this keeps them occupied for an hour!

 If you’re interested in knowing more about bees, you can book this EXPERIENCE with Alison from Urban Bees.
 I cannot begin to tell you just how much fun our kids had and how meeting passionate people like Alison is so important to their development of life long learning.